k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: proper handling of convict role/draugr race extended hunger
 - Fix: illithid race players could still use 'psionic wave' if polymorphed into a non-illithid type monster
+- Fix: getting feedback for a monster getting caught in a 'magical explosion' but never seeing that happen